JoakimTeixeira/user-authentication-api/README.md

 ## Running the Project

-To get started, fork the repository and rename the file ".env-example" to ".env" and fill in information about your mongoDB cluster.
+To get started, fork the repository, clone it, rename the file ".env-example" to ".env" and fill in information about your MongoDB cluster.

 Then, run the following commands: